SiddheshKasat26/Password-Generator/README.md

 # Hard Version (Step 2)

-When you've completed the easy version, you're ready to tackle the hard version.
 In the advanced version of this project the final password does not follow a pattern.
 So the example above might look like this:
 ```
 x$d24g*f9
 ```